MUSTANG-SZ/WITCH/README.md

 ## The `WITCH` Library

-The core of this repository is the `WITCH` library.
-While the name contains `minkasi` it does not actually require the `minkasi` mapmaker to be used;
-rather, it produces models of galaxy clusters and their gradients in a format that can be consumed by `minkasi`'s fitting code.
+The core of this repository is the `WITCH` library. `WITCH` produces models of galaxy clusters and their gradients in a format that can be consumed by [`minkasi`](https://github.com/sievers/minkasi)'s fitting code.

 The core concept of `WITCH` is to model the cluster as a 3D pressure profile and then apply modifications to that profile to represent substructure.
 For example, a cavity can be modeled as a multiplicative suppression of the pressure within a certain region.